 Through the years, God has blessed Grace with gifted leadership.
 Victor Waldschmidt served as principal of the school for 33 years.
 He was succeeded in 1980 by Gerald Koenig, who retired in 2000.
 The current principal is Bill Koehne, who came to Grace from the staff of Walther Lutheran High School.
 Paul Bouman came to Grace in 1953 as a teacher, organist, and choir director, and with Carl Schalk, founded the Bach Cantata Vesper Series in 1971.
 He retired in 1983 but continues to participate in Grace's musical life as music director emeritus.
 John Folkening served as music director from 1983 to 2000.
 Michael Costello is the current cantor.

 From the late 1940s through the 1980s, a series of assistant pastors served the congregation for two- or three-year terms.
 In 1990, the congregation called its first permanent associate pastor.
 Phyllis N. Kersten, the first woman pastor at Grace, served as associate pastor from 1996 until her retirement in 2008.
 Pastor Lueking retired in 1998, and Bruce K. Modahl served as senior pastor from 1998 through 2014.
-David R. Lyle was called to be Senior Pastor in 2015, and Associate Pastors Lauren Dow Wegner and David W. Wegner joined the staff in 2016.
+David R. Lyle was called to be Senior Pastor in 2015.
+Associate Pastors Lauren Dow Wegner and David W. Wegner served as associate pastors from 2016-2020.

 Grace's constitution and governing structure call for wide participation from lay leadership.Many individuals serve on boards and committees and volunteer their time and talents in the church's healing and teaching ministries and its many activities.
 We look forward to a future in which the people of Grace, nourished by Word and sacrament, continue to witness to the good news of the Gospel in the congregation and in the community.